A number of British travellers have been injured after an explosion on tourist ferry in Indonesia. At least two people have died.

 “The explosion happened five minutes after the boat departed.
 One female passenger died from head injuries.

-“Based on the testimony [from passengers] and from what I saw on the scene, the explosion came from the fuel tank.
+“Based on a passenger testimony and from what I saw on the scene, the explosion came from the fuel tank.

 “Above it was a battery, maybe there was a short circuit that affected the fuel tank.”